Skip To Main Content

 Grades 2-5

-An ELL program is used in the Bismarck Public School district because the language minority population is very divers and represents many different languages.
-ELL programs can accommodate students from different language backgrounds in the same class, and teachers do not need to be proficient in the home language(s) of their students.
-BPS uses an integrated ELL program that provides language-assistant services in the mainstream classroom as much as possible.
+The MLS program is used in the Bismarck Public School district because the language minority population is very diverse and represents many different languages.
+MLS programs can accommodate students from different language backgrounds in the same class, and teachers do not need to be proficient in the home language(s) of their students.
+BPS uses an integrated MLS program that provides language-assistant services in the mainstream classroom as much as possible.
 Specialized staff work closely with classroom teachers to provide services.
 Classroom teachers modify materials, and use peer tutors along with instructional aides to provide services.
-Specialized ELL methodology and materials are incorporated into classroom activities as much as possible.
+Specialized MLS methodology and materials are incorporated into classroom activities as much as possible.

 Research has shown that an inclusionary, least restricted environment is a sound educational practice for all special learners.
 LEP students can learn English from peers and feel more successful if they arc pan of the whole group.